He's an Ironman. COVID-19 nearly killed him

 “I was somewhere else mentally,” he said.
 “It was a pretty terrible place, but I now know the entire time my mind was looking for a way for me to be able to escape.”

-O'Donnell woke one day to see his sister-in-law, Dawn Inman, a Mayo Clinic nurse, who was permitted to visit.
-Confused, he wrote her a note: "human tr?"
+O’Donnell woke one day to see his sister, Dawn Inman, a Mayo Clinic nurse, who was permitted to visit.
+Confused, he wrote her a note: “human tr?”

 “No,” he recalled her replying.
 “You’ve been here the entire time.
 You were really, really sick.
 You’ve started to get a little bit better.”